 Figure 1. – Source: (L'Argus, 2015)

-In 1980, Toyota was dominating the competition thanks to its exemplary production model, heavily inspired by Deming.
-The government once again reduced diesel fuel taxation and introduced VAT deductions for businesses to boost French manufacturers’ competitive advantage (i.e. their knowledge of diesel engines).
+In 1980, Toyota was dominating the competition thanks to its exemplary production model, heavily influenced by statistician W. Edwards Deming.
+In response, the French government once again reduced diesel fuel taxation and introduced VAT deductions for businesses to strengthen domestic manufacturers’ competitive advantage, namely their expertise in diesel engines.
 As a result, the proportion of diesel vehicles in France tripled between 1980 and 1990, while it only doubled across the rest of Europe (see Figure 1).
-French people made what seemed the most rational decision from a financial point of view.
-However, the opportunity cost – their health – was huge and largely overlooked.
-This suboptimal decision was undoubtedly the result of information asymmetry: the general population was not fully aware of the dangers associated with diesel.
+French consumers made what appeared to be the most rational decision from a financial standpoint.
+However, the opportunity cost, their health, was huge and largely overlooked.
+This suboptimal decision undoubtedly resulted from information asymmetry: the general public was not fully aware of the dangers associated with diesel.

-During the 2000s, manufacturers marketed diesel as a form of ‘clean energy’, claiming it generated fewer greenhouse gas (GHG) emissions than petrol (BP, 2000).
-Marketing campaigns promoting diesel, along with technological advances that created more powerful diesel engines, led to a surge in sales, a trend that remained stable until 2012.
-Following this, growing awareness of PM led to the introduction of new regulations (e.g., Euro 6) and a reduction in tax incentives for individual consumers.
-As a result, the cost of owning a diesel vehicle increased, lowering its value relative to petrol-based models.
+During the 2000s, manufacturers marketed diesel as a form of ‘clean energy’, claiming it produced fewer greenhouse gas (GHG) emissions than petrol (BP, 2000).
+These marketing campaigns, combined with technological advances that made more powerful diesel engines, drove a surge in sales that remained steady until 2012.
+After that, growing awareness of PM led to the introduction of new regulations (e.g., Euro 6) and a reduction in tax incentives for individual consumers.
+As a result, the cost of owning a diesel vehicle rose, diminishing its value relative to petrol-based models.
 In 2015, the ‘Dieselgate’ scandal was the final nail in the coffin for diesel vehicles.

 The last two decades have left the country with a large number of diesel cars in circulation (see Figure 2).
-Consequently, many people remain dependent on this fuel, and the government has limited room to ease the transition toward less harmful vehicles.
-Furthermore, lobbying groups and diesel-dependent corporations push back against every attempt to reduce incentives, threatening to suppress jobs and potentially leading to strikes that could bring the country to a standstill.
-For this reason, incentives for companies remain in place and continue to be highly attractive (see Figure 3).
+Consequently, many people remain dependent on this fuel, leaving the government with limited room to ease the transition toward less harmful vehicles.
+Meanwhile, lobbying groups and diesel-dependent corporations push back against every attempt to reduce incentives, threatening to suppress jobs and potentially leading to strikes that could bring the country to a standstill.
+For this reason, company incentives persist and remain highly attractive (see Figure 3).

 In this context, the government struggles to offer a clear vision of the issue (see Appendix 1: French Government Timeline).
-Unfortunately, the ongoing uncertainties and mixed signals surrounding diesel and combustion-engine cars fail to create an appropriate environment in which consumers can make informed decisions, especially when purchasing a new vehicle.
+Unfortunately, the ongoing uncertainties and mixed signals surrounding diesel and combustion-engine cars do not foster an environment in which consumers can make informed decisions, especially when purchasing a new vehicle.

 Considering the information above, one might wonder whether the French government made the right decision in the 1980s.
 It arguably saved the French car industry, but at what cost?
-Indeed, the government was already aware of the adverse effects of diesel.
+The government was, in fact, already aware of the adverse effects of diesel.
 A 1983 report (Roussel, 1983) outlined the risks associated with diesel-powered engines and even recommended halting their production.

 Moreover, Toyota was not winning the market due to unfair advantages, such as cheap labour.
-Instead, the company’s understanding of variation and continuous improvement mindset enabled it to reduce waste and consistently produce high-quality cars at lower costs (The Deming Institute, 2007).
-In contrast, the French government attempted to regulate the economy, disrupting the signals that consumers and firms were sending to one another (what Smith famously referred to as the ‘invisible hand’).
+Instead, the company’s focus on understanding variation and its continuous improvement mindset enabled it to reduce waste and consistently produce high-quality cars at lower costs (The Deming Institute, 2007).
+In contrast, the French government attempted to regulate the economy, disrupting the signals that consumers and firms were sending to one another (what Adam Smith famously referred to as the ‘invisible hand’).
 As Hayek predicted, this interventionism proved inefficient.
-Furthermore, the government’s primary objective was to apply a form of protectionism — a policy approach that reduces product variety for consumers and prevents companies from reaching their full potential in the absence of competitive pressure.
+Furthermore, the government’s primary objective was to apply a form of protectionism.
+This policy approach limited product variety for consumers and prevented companies from reaching their full potential in the absence of competitive pressure.

-Had the governement allowed competition to take its course, French manufacturers would have either improved their quality and performance or closed down.
+Had the government allowed competition to take its course, French manufacturers would have either improved their quality and performance or closed down.
 In both cases, consumers would have ended up with better and more affordable cars.
-As for employment, Toyota would likely have created new jobs in France, offsetting those lost (as they did in 2001 when they opened their factory in Valenciennes).
+As for employment, Toyota would likely have created new jobs in France, offsetting those lost (as occurred in 2001, when it opened its factory in Valenciennes).

 Figure 2. – Source: (INSEE, 2018)